Ričardas Berankis: 2012: First ATP final

 Berankis lost in the qualifying rounds of the Brisbane International and the Australian Open.
 Then, Berankis competed at the Challenger of Dallas, where he lost to Steve Darcis in the quarterfinals.
 The following week, in the final round of the qualifying draw at the SAP Open Berankis had to retire due to the groin pain.
 This was not a new problem, it has disrupted Berankis career since last March, so he consulted with doctors and decided to have a groin surgery.

 At the beginning of May, Berankis came back on court with representing Lithuania in the Davis Cup third group competition.
 In the promotion play-off tie against Greece, Berankis won singles match against Paris Gemouchidis and partnering Laurynas Grigelis he won the decisive doubles match against Paris Gemouchidis and Markos Kalovelonis.
 Next week, Berankis participated in Roma Open where he lost in the first round to the defending champion Simone Bolelli.
 After the match Berankis said that he didn't feel fully fit and he would skip the rest of clay season.

 Berankis made his third and final comeback at the beginning of June on grasscourts.
 At the Aegon Trophy Berankis lost in the quarterfinals to the eventual champion Benjamin Becker, in three sets.
 Next week, in the first round of the Aegon Nottingham Challenge Berankis also faced a loss in three sets to the eventual champion Grega Žemlja.
 At the Wimbledon Championships Berankis lost in the first round of the qualifying draw to Andrey Kuznetsov.

-In July, Berankis reached the final at the Nielsen Pro Tennis Championships, there he lost to John-Patrick Smith in three sets.
+In July, Berankis reached the final at the Nielsen Pro Tennis Championship, there he lost to John-Patrick Smith in three sets.
 At the BB&T Atlanta Open Berankis went through the qualifying draw and played his first match on ATP World Tour since last July.
 Berankis defeated Dmitry Tursunov but in the second round he lost to World No. 19 Kei Nishikori, in three sets.

 At the Farmers Classic Berankis went through the qualifying draw and in the main draw he won four matches.
 He triumphed against Björn Phau, Igor Andreev, Nicolas Mahut and Marinko Matosevic to reach his first-ever ATP 250 final, there he lost to local Sam Querrey.

 Berankis got a wild card to the main draw of Citi Open, there he defeated Nicolas Mahut again, but lost to World No. 15 Mardy Fish, in the second round.